GFA-RDIP/Morgana/README.md

 ## Project Team

-Edward Ross (back end)
-Nicholas Roberts (front end, network analysis, project design)
+Edward Ross (back end, presentor, data wrangler) Nicholas Roberts (front end, graphics, network analysis, project design) Tung van Truong (UX design, marketing, presentation)

-Thanks for the assistance provided by the mentors Jarny Choi and Tung van Truong in the development of the backend, analysis and design.
+Thanks for the assistance provided by Jarny Choi on initial analysis of the data and input into alternative design concepts.
+His iPython notebooks are included in the project directory.

 Thanks also to Jagdish Sawlani for early input into the preperation of the data for analysis.